w3c/wai-arrm/content/decision-tree.md

 Since all accessibility ownership roles provide some input to the design they are “informed.”

 ## Step 1.
-Primary ownership
+Primary ownership {#primary-ownership}

 ### Can this role be involved as a Primary Owner?

 Since there must be one (and only one) primary owner for all tasks, picking them is a key first step.
-This section identifies a 7-step process through which a team can identify which role should be the primary owner for each of the tasks defined in the [Tasks Involved in Accessibility](/planning/arrm/tasks).
+This section identifies a 7-step process through which a team can identify which role should be the primary owner for each of the tasks defined in the [Tasks Involved in Accessibility](/planning/arrm/tasks/).
 This section identifies the steps in identifying those roles who may be involved with each task as primary owners.

 It is vital that in determining primary ownership, the team either ensures that someone for each of the required roles can act as primary owner.
 As an example, if a project team exists without actively engaged UX professionals this is the opportunity to make sure that said individuals are in place for potential work ahead or that some other mechanism is in place to handle tasks owned by such individuals.
 Similarly, if some tasks are provided by resources outside of the primary team, the project should potentially revisit ownership or consider adjustments to team makeup.
 This avoids bottlenecks caused by relying on individuals not directly accountable to the primary team working on this effort.